The Railgun Fallacy

 Railguns are also sold with the idea of long-range indirect fire.
 This concept is so absurd that it is rarely discussed, although powerpoints have appeared:

 As already explained, a 24lb railgun bullet fired at Mach 7 quickly loses velocity due to air resistance and falls to earth at less than 10 miles out.
 Firing upwards in a ballistic path lessens air resistance, but this small projectile cannot reach over 20 miles since it lacks mass.
 Fire a sewing needle at Mach 7 and see how far it goes!
+A 1988 US Army study explained: "Unfortunately, many arguments for electromagnetic guns revolve around the assumption that greater muzzle velocity is better.
+These parametric relationships show that this is not a strong argument."

 In addition, winds are difficult to predict over dozens of miles so unguided ballistic projectiles usually miss by over 200 yards at 40 miles.
 This powerpoint indicates GPS guidance will be used, but that may be impossible due to the extreme launch velocity and electromagnetic surge through the projectile.
 Finally, it has no explosive charge so will only punch a deep hole in soft earth, suitable for a fence post.
 A solid railgun projectile is only deadly for indirect fire support if it happens to hit a person directly!
 Some have suggested that bursting rounds could be used, but those require an explosive charge and electronic sensor fuze.